 - Legal record — serves as evidence in case of disputes, audits, or assessments

-Under Rule 46 of the CGST Rules, every GST invoice must contain these 16 fields:
+Per Rule 46 of the CGST Rules, every GST invoice must contain these 16 fields, grouped below:

 Supplier Details